 One of the most heard video game publishing horror stories is that a publisher takes the intellectual property rights to your game.
-While in modern day video games publishing this is very rare, it is still important to assess the consequences of the contract regarding your intellectual property rights.
+While this is very rare in modern day video games publishing, it is still important to carefully assess the consequences what a publishing agreement says about intellectual property rights and what the consequences may be.

 Basics of intellectual property rights